dgc08/murmel-plusplus/README.md

 The usage is identical to the usage of `mov`

 #### 'push' and 'pop'
-Although the stack is available for Bonsai assembly mode, it is recommeded to only use it on the Murbin VM.
+Although the stack is available for Bonsai assembly/Murmel computer mode, it is recommeded to only use it on the Murbin VM.

 Stack operations use pointers in the sense of `inc *s7`, which effectively no Bonsai assembler interpreter does, as it isn't even really a part of the assembly.

+I have written a paragraph on the use of pointers in Bonsai [here](https://github.com/dgc08/MurmelRechner?tab=readme-ov-file#pointers), which I can recommend right here.

 Keep in mind that if you are not writing code for Murbin, the stack pointer is set to point to r8, which means you can only go to r7 in that case.
 On Murbin, the stack pointer gets set after the compilation process.
 More about that in [TODO].

 `push source`

 Increments the stack pointer and moves the value onto the stack.
-If the standard library is not used, a stack overflow check is performed.
+If the standard library is included via a special compiler flag, a stack overflow check is performed.

 `pop destination`